History of Wycombe Wanderers F.C.: The amateur years (1921–1974)

-Sid Cann was beginning to build a formidable team, one that could rightful challenge for the title of the greatest amateur side in the country.
+Sid Cann was beginning to build a team that could rightfully challenge for the title of the greatest amateur side in the country.
 Two young lads made their debuts in 1954 and would go to become legends in their own right.
-Paul Bates, born in High Wycombe, was a prolific centre-forward, and scored more than 300 goals for the Chairboys.
+Paul Bates, born in High Wycombe, was a centre-forward, and scored more than 300 goals for the Chairboys.
 Many of those goals were supplied by Len Worley, born in Chalfont St. Peter, a right-winger who was known as the Stanley Matthews of amateur football.
 Despite breaking his leg twice, he played as an amateur for both Charlton Athletic and Tottenham Hotspur, but he was at home at Wycombe Wanderers and the fans were very happy to have him.
 The 1954–55 season saw the Blues embark on another FA Amateur Cup run, Wealdstone, Woking and Ilford were beaten and faced the famous Pegasus team in the quarter-finals.
 14,000 at a snow-bound Loakes Park saw the home side do everything but score and the visitors escaped with a goalless draw.
 The replay at Iffley Road saw the Wanderers come from a goal down to win 2–1 with a last minute winner from Jackie Tomlin.
 Once again Bishop Auckland stood in Wycombe's way, and the semi-final at Belle Vue, Doncaster, was a tight affair, witnessed by more than 5,000 Wycombe fans.
 The Bishops missed a 13th-minute penalty but won through to Wembley when Oliver scored the winner with 19 minutes remaining.

 The 1955–56 season saw Wanderers reach the first round proper of the FA Cup for only the second time in their history.
 It started with a 15–1 replay win over Witney Town, after the first game ended goalless.
 It ended with a 3–1 defeat by Burton Albion in front of 9,696 at Loakes Park.
 On New Year's Eve 1955 Wycombe went top of the Isthmian League with a 6–2 thrashing of Romford and they stayed at the top of the tree until 21 April 1956, when 6,000 fans at Loakes Park cheered a 3–0 win over Dulwich Hamlet that secured the club first ever Isthmian League title.
 It had been a long wait, and it was achievement that was celebrated even more for that fact.
 But it wasn't to end there, the following season ended in more glory as Wycombe retained the title, secured with a 3–2 win at home to Corinthian Casuals on the last day of the season.